 Read what doctors at the British Geriatrics Society (BGS) say about COVID-19 vaccination for older people.

-The government's Joint Committee for Vaccination and Immunisation interim guidance set out the priority groups for vaccination.
-These are:
+The guidance from the government's Joint Committee for Vaccination and Immunisation sets out the priority groups for vaccination.
+These cohorts are:

 - all those 75 years of age and over